In this KB

 Step 1: Go to Application Management

-Tap on “Applications” on the top menu bar and then select your target application from the list.
+Log into the Cloudways Platform with your credentials.
+Click on Applications in the top menu bar and then select your target application from the list.

-Connect to the server via SFTP using your favourite SFTP client.
+Connect to the server via SFTP using your favorite SFTP client.

-Once the application deployment is done, select the newly added PHP application from the list under the “Applications” section.
+Once the application deployment is done, select the newly added PHP application from the list under the Applications area.

 Step 5: Restore Magento database